What Is a Business Line of Credit?

 - Supply chain issues: Use short-term capital to buy materials when opportunities arise.

-Let’s say a retail business needs to stock up before the holiday season, or a construction firm needs to cover costs before a client pays—this is where a line of credit can shine.
+Let’s say a retail business needs to stock up before the holiday season, or a construction firm needs to cover costs before a client pays—this is where a line of credit such for various industries can shine.
+Platform Funding offers lines of credit in various industries including automotive repair, beauty salons, construction, dental, practices, hotels, IT, medical practice, manufacturing, pharmacy, restaurant, retail, transportation, and liquor store.

 The Right Way to Use a Business Line of Credit